What caused tech layoff 2022–2024

 To put salary into perspective, a senior engineer in tech can be making the type of salary that a director or VP will be making in other industries.

-The compensation got so lucrative that folks outside of the tech industry started taking short courses and bootcamp to join the tech industry.
+The compensation got so lucrative that folks outside of the tech industry started taking short courses and bootcamps to join the tech industry.
 There was also no shortage of folks who did not have a computer science background that got involved in tech with non-technical roles.

-The party went on until Covid-19 hit.
+The party went on until COVID-19 hit.

 Tech companies doubled down and went on a hiring spree to bring in more tech workers for growth.

-The consequence, high inflation.
+The consequence: high inflation.

 The theme for tech companies has moved from growth to 1) survivability for startups and 2) profitability for enterprises.